Summary: in this tutorial, you will learn about JavaScript template literal, which makes working with a string template easier.

 Code language: JavaScript (javascript)

-and you get the following features:
+By doing this, you can get the following features:

 - A multiline string: a string that can span multiple lines.